Lexington, North Carolina: Geography

 Lexington is located in the Piedmont Triad region.
 Lexington is 11 mi northeast of High Rock Lake, part of the Yadkin-Pee Dee chain of lakes in central North Carolina.

 According to the United States Census Bureau, the city has a total area of 46.6 km2, all land.

-Interstate 85 Business passes north and west of the center of Lexington, and Interstate 85 passes to the south.
-The highways merge at the southwest end of the city.
-Additionally, four U.S. highways, U.S. Route 29, 64, 52, Interstate 285 (co-signed with US 52) and 70, and state highways 8 and 47 intersect in the city.
+Interstate 85 traverses the southeast edges of the city, with Interstate 285 giving access to Winston-Salem.
+The two merge, southwest of the core of the city.
+Additionally, four U.S. highways, U.S. Route 29, 64, 52, and 70, and state highways 8 and 47 intersect in the city.

 Climate

 Thunderstorms are common during the spring and summer months, including some severe storms.
 Located in central North Carolina, between the Appalachian Mountains and the Mid-Atlantic coast, Lexington has a humid subtropical climate, with moderate temperatures during spring and autumn and warm to hot summers.
 Winters are relatively mild and wet with highs typically in the 40s to 50s and overnight lows averaging just below freezing.